felipebbc/terraform-azurerm-lz-vending/README.md

 This is currently split logically into the following capabilities:

 - Subscription creation and management group placement
-  - Microsoft Defender for Cloud (DFC) security contact
+  - Microsoft Defender for Cloud (DFC) security contact and pricing plans
 - Networking - deploy multiple vnets with:
   - Hub & spoke connectivity (peering to a hub network)
   - vWAN connectivity